YouTube is Shit – Strikes again

 Popular media storage for all users to watch content is Youtube.
-It is well known that youtube is now so popular that is the world media web platform.
-It is used by kids, dads, moms and every other Lifeworm that needs to watch nothing to waste their time.
+It is well known that youtube is now so popular that it is the world media web platform.
+It is used by kids, dads, moms, and every other Lifeworm that needs to watch nothing to waste their time.

-people from around the world upload contents to Youtube all the time after youtube opened the doors to users to upload for free and for money-making content.
-This is what made youtube so special by allowing creators content to go Viral.
+people from around the world upload content to Youtube all the time after youtube opened the doors to users to upload for free and for money-making content.
+This is what made youtube so special by allowing creators’ content to go Viral.

 So What’s going on?